 There are three types of hydropower facilities: impoundment, diversion, and pumped storage.
 Some hydropower plants use dams and some do not.

-Although definitions vary, DOE defines small hydropower as facilities that have a capacity of 100 kilowatts to 30 megawatts.
+Although definitions vary, DOE defines small hydropower plants as projects that generate between 100 kilowatts and 10 MW.